Talysh people: In the Republic of Azerbaijan

+According to some sources, the Azerbaijani government has also implemented a policy of forceful integration of all minorities, including Talysh, Tat, and Lezgins.

+Currently, the Talysh community in Azerbaijan is oppressed by poverty, unemployment and lack of basic infrastructure such as electricity.

+Talysh have also settled in other parts of Republic of Azerbaijan.
+Pockets of Talysh can be found south of the Kura River in the Bilasuvar, Neftchala, and Jalilabad districts.
+Large numbers of Talysh have also moved to the urban surroundings of the capital, Baku.
+In particular, the cities of Bina and Sumqayıt have seen an influx of Talysh.

 Language

+The Talysh language is a Northwestern Iranian language, being part of Tatic language family.
+Despite the absence of older Talysh texts, it is considered to be descended from Old Azeri, the indigenous Iranian language of Iranian Azerbaijan.

 Talysh has three major dialects, Southern Talyshi (Masali, Masulei, Shandermani and others), Central Talyshi (Asalemi, Hashtpari and others) and Northern Talyshi (spoken in four closely linked dialect sections of Lerik, Masally, Lankaran, Astara in Azerbaijan Republic and in the dialects of Astara, Sayyadlar, Vizane, as well as Anbaran and neighbouring villages in Iran).
 A transitional stage of these dialects also exist, such as in Jow Kandan-e Bozorg, where a transition between Northern to Central Talyshi is spoken.
 Linguist Donald Stilo argues that Northern and Southern Talyshi should be regarded as individual languages in the same manner as the Kurdish languages, due to the low intelligibility between the two.